-Both the Armstrong Country Museum and the Goodnight Historical Center desire to capture the rich heritage of Armstrong Country and celebrate it through culture and educational experiences.
+Both the Armstrong County Museum and the Goodnight Historical Center desire to capture the rich heritage of Armstrong County and celebrate it through culture and educational experiences.

 VISION of GHC

-To fulfil the legacy of Charles and Mary Ann Goodnight
+To fulfill the legacy of Charles and Mary Ann Goodnight

 CORE PURPOSE of GHC